 If your loved one suffered a wrongful death, you may not know where to turn or what to do.
-We can help you seek justice for the loss of your loved one and hold those liable parties responsible and accountable for your loved one’s death.
+A wrongful death lawyer in Atlanta can help you seek justice for the loss of your loved one and hold those liable parties responsible and accountable for your loved one’s death.

 A wrongful death claim occurs when somebody loses their life through somebody else’s fault, negligence, recklessness, or criminal behavior.
 This can happen in any number of ways, including a car wreck, tractor/trailer wreck, a slip and fall, dog attack, or nursing home abuse.
-If you are unsure if you have a wrongful death cause of action, call John Foy & Associates for free legal counsel.
+If you are unsure if you have a wrongful death cause of action, get free legal counsel with us.

 to find a John Foy office near you